Global weak solutions and incompressible limit to the isentropic compressible Navier-Stokes equations in the half-plane with ripped density and large initial data: A priori estimates

 \section{\textit{A priori} estimates}

-\qquad In this section, we will show some necessary {\it a priori} bounds for the strong solutions guaranteed by Lemma $\ref{l2.1}$ to the problem \eqref{a1}--\eqref{a4}.
-We should point out that these bounds are independent of the lower bound of $\rho$, the initial regularity, and the time of existence.
+In this section we will show some necessary {\it a priori} bounds for the strong solutions guaranteed by Lemma $\ref{l2.1}$ to the problem \eqref{a1}--\eqref{a4}.
+Let us point out that these bounds are independent of the bulk viscosity $\lambda$, the lower bound of $\rho$, the initial regularity, and the time of existence.
 Furthermore, let $T>0$ be fixed and $(\rho, \mathbf{u})$ be the strong solution to \eqref{a1}--\eqref{a4} in $\mathbb{R}^2_+\times(0, T]$, we can obtain the following key {\it a priori} estimates on $(\rho, \mathbf{u})$. \begin{proposition} Under the conditions of Theorem $\ref{t1.1}$, if $(\rho, \mathbf{u})$ is a strong solution to the initial-boundary value problem \eqref{a1}--\eqref{a4} satisfying

 then one has that

 \end{proposition}

 Before proving Proposition \ref{p3.1}, we establish some necessary \textit{a priori} estimates, see Lemmas \ref{l3.1}--\ref{l3.4} below.
 Let us start with the elementary energy estimate of $(\rho, \mathbf{u})$. \begin{lemma} It holds that